cressica18/CodeMentor-AI/README.md

 ## License

-This project does not yet specify a license.
-Add a `LICENSE` file to define usage terms.
+This project does not use any license.